Elnu Abenaki Singers

 Vermont Abenaki Artists Association (VAAA) is a Native American arts organization that serves the public by connecting them to Abenaki educators, artists from the visual and performing arts as well as literary genres.

 MISSION STATEMENT: Our mission is to promote awareness of state-recognized Abenaki artists and their art, to provide an organized central place to share creative ideas, and to have a method for the public to find and engage state-recognized Abenaki artists.
+We do this by presenting public programs, cultural events, and museum exhibitions that educate the public in understanding Abenaki art and culture.

 Connect with us to stay up-to-date and be part of a dialogue that embraces the past, present, and future of Abenaki art.